cloudfoundry/service-fabrik-broker/docs/Interoperator-Features.md

   ```
   **NOTE:** The `metadata.name` should exactly match as given above.<br>

-* The secrets used to refer their correspoding master and sister cluster have to be labelled in the specific format given below.
+* The secrets used to refer their corresponding primary and sister cluster have to be labelled in the specific format given below.
 For the existing deployments, those secrets have to be updated accordingly.
   ```yaml
   metadata:
     ...